peterazmanov/nr-deprecated/README.md

 make it into separate modules.
 Additionally, this library comes with a bunch of command-line tools.

+Note that most components can be used independently from each other, and some components may need additional dependencies.
+These additional dependencies are currently not automatically installed when install `nr`.

 ### Components

 * `nr.archive` &ndash; Archive handling abstraction